 One option is to use Wine, as PlayOnMac or CrossOver, this does not require Windows.
 PlayonMac is free and CrossOver is a low cost version of the same (but usually with more frequent updates and more support).
 This way, WeavePoint can integrate seamlessly in Mac OS, you don't really "see" Windows, WeavePoint starts and runs from Mac OS.

-This is about installing WeavePoint on a Mac with PlayOnMac (or other versions of Wine).
+This page is about installing WeavePoint on a Mac with PlayOnMac and CrossOver (or other versions of Wine).
 If using Parallels, Boot Camp, WM Fusion or similar, see their instructions instead.

 It can be convenient to use a mouse for drawing in the WeavePoint grids.
 Note that if you use an Apple mouse and it appears to have only one button, you can add right-click in your Mac's System Preferences.